peckb1/advent-of-code/README.md

 ## Takeaways

 * Setting up a Kotlin project with Dagger should have more examples than the multitude of Android examples out there
-  * And subsequent nice looking test outout for the command line.
+  * And subsequent nice looking test output for the command line.

 * Coding up a better abstraction in Part one *often* leads to a much simpler part two instead of just hacking together a solution.

 * Don't try to recreate Dikjstra, or A* from scratch.
 If you know you need to find a path, just check the pseudocode in Wikipedia

+* Coroutines are a good way to run slow, non pure-maths asynchronously.